The Essential Guide to Understanding the RFP Process

 Leading organizations have come to understand that investing in an RFP process that adheres to best practices can yield significant benefits that not only improve ROI, but that can improve outcomes across a variety of measures.
-Developing and dialing in an effective process improves the overall quality of purchasing decisions by allowing buyers to engage in apples-to-apples comparisons across potential suppliers.
+Developing and dialing in an effective RFP process improves the overall quality of purchasing decisions by allowing buyers to engage in apples-to-apples comparisons across potential suppliers.

-Do you already have an effective RFP process in place?
+Do you already have an RFP process in place?
 Check out the steps below to ensure you are following best practices.

 - Schedule an internal team meeting to discuss both broad and specific business goals and establish a budget.